jcaip/jcaip.github.io/_posts/2017-02-13-Simulated-Annealing.md

 2. Create a neighboring solution.
 In our case, we choose two vertices and reverse the path along these 2 vertices.

 3. If the neighboring solution is better than the current solution, switch.
-However, if the neighboring solution is worse than the current solution, you still have a chance to switch, given by the equation $$exp( (e - e'))/T) > rand(0,1)$$.
+However, if the neighboring solution is worse than the current solution, you still have a chance to switch, given by the equation:

+$$\frac{exp(e - e')}{T} > rand(0,1)$$

   In this case $$e$$ is the distance of your current path, $$e'$$ is the distance of your neighbor path, and $$T$$ is the temperature.